 The ramifications of having delinquent accounts on your credit report can be devastating.
 However, being proactive, and not letting bad debts languish is the best way to repair your credit.

-Don’t be fooled into paying someone to “remove” items from your credit report.
-The money spent on this fruitless fraud could be used to pay down your debt.
+Don’t pay someone to “remove” items from your credit report.
+You could use that money to pay down your debt.

 Don’t give up hope.
 While being turned down for credit or loans can be depressing, take comfort in knowing that you can get in good standing again.